Tyler Tessier Spun A Wild Web Of Lies Surrounding Laura Wallen Which Included A Second Fiancee

 New Information On Missing Maryland Student Kaitlyn George…

 The location where Laura Wallen was found was a large lot on a farm.
-According to police, Tyler Tessier lured Wallen there saying that it was a lot he was buying a build a phone for their growing family.
+According to police, Tyler Tessier lured Wallen there by saying that it was a lot he was buying to build a home for their growing family.

-Are you surprised that the suspect turned out to be Laura Wallen’s boyfriend Tyler Tessier?
-Do you think Tessier should get bail?

 [Featured Image by Facebook/Laura Wallen]